Hex1629/BotnetC2/README.md

 BOTNET C2 UPDATE !!!
 (MAKE SMALL CODE) (SIZE BYTES PACKET NEW OS.URANDOM | RANDBYTES WITH OS) and OTHER

+ SETUP | IF YOU WENT RUN BOTNET PLS OPEN SETUP.txt or setup.txt

 BotnetC2 its new varints of NixC2

 because add sql_user | etc